RachelPfeiffer/Portfolio-Project/README.md

 FEATURES
 This is a fun responsive website built with a flexbox design to make it responsive no matter what device you use.
 Let me know what you think of it!

+USING THIS SITE
+View the website by opening the index file and running the code.
+I'm looking forward to hearing your feedback.